 - Extension to invasive and implantable devices which have no medical purpose.

-- Obligations to authorised representatives, importers and distributors.
+- Obligations to authorized representatives, importers and distributors.

 - Unannounced inspections by notified bodies to medical device manufacturers and their critical subcontractors.